Anti-Armenian sentiment in Turkey

-Anti-Armenian sentiment or Armenophobia in Turkey has long a history of strong dating back to the Ottoman Empire, something that eventually culminated in the Armenian genocide.
+Anti-Armenian sentiment or Armenophobia in Turkey has a long history dating back to the Ottoman Empire, something that eventually culminated in the Armenian genocide.
 Today, anti-Armenian sentiment is widespread in Turkish society.
 In a 2011 survey in Turkey, 73.9% of respondents admitted having unfavorable views toward Armenians.
 According to Minority Rights Group, while the government recognizes Armenians as a minority group, as used in Turkey this term denotes second-class status.
 The word "Armenian" is widely used as an insult in Turkey by both civilians and by politicians.

-Expressions of anti-Armenian sentiment in Turkey include discrimination and violence towards Armenians, destruction and desecration of Armenian cultural heritage in Turkey, vandalism towards Armenian churches, monuments and signs in Armenian language, and denial of the Armenian genocide.
-As of 2023, denial of the Armenian genocide has been the policy of every government of Turkey.
+Expressions of anti-Armenian sentiment in Turkey include religious discrimination and violence towards Armenians, destruction and desecration of Armenian cultural heritage in Turkey, vandalism towards Armenian churches, monuments and signs in Armenian language, and denial of the Armenian genocide.
+Denial of the Armenian genocide has been the policy of every government of Turkey.

-Ottoman Empire
+History

 The presence of Armenians in Anatolia is documented since the sixth century BCE, almost two millennia before Turkish presence in the area.
 The Ottoman Empire effectively treated Armenians and other non-Muslims as second-class citizens under Islamic rule, even after the nineteenth-century Tanzimat reforms intended to equalize their status.
 Although it was possible for Armenians to achieve status and wealth in the Ottoman Empire, as a community they were never accorded more than "second-class citizen" status and were regarded as fundamentally alien to the Muslim character of Ottoman society.

+British ethnographer William M. Ramsay who spent 20 years conducting research in Turkey in the late 1800s, described the attitudes towards Armenians as follows: "Turkish rule...meant unutterable contempt...
+The Armenians...were dogs and pigs...to be spat upon, if their shadow darkened a Turk, to be outraged, to be the mats on which he wiped the mud from his feet.
+Conceive the inevitable result of centuries of slavery, of subjection to insult and scorn, centuries in which nothing that belonged to the Armenian, neither his property, his house, his life."

+Beginning in 1880, the name Armenia was forbidden to be used in official documents of the Ottoman Empire, as part of a Turkification campaign to play down the role of Armenians in the region.
 By the 1890s, Armenians faced forced conversions to Islam and increasing land seizures, which led a handful to join revolutionary parties such as the Armenian Revolutionary Federation (ARF, also known as Dashnaktsutyun).
 In 1895, revolts among the Armenian subjects of the Ottoman Empire in pursuit of equal treatment led to Sultan Abdül Hamid's decision to massacre at least 100,000 of Armenians in the state-sponsored Hamidian massacres.